bokkypoobah/OrbsStakingContractAudit/audit/README.md

 * [x] Any account with `approve(...)`-d tokens can distribute rewards to other accounts
 * [x] Intended state changes & logs
-* [ ] CHECK - Can distribute to account with no staked tokens?
+* [x] Can distribute to account with no staked or unstaked tokens?
+Yes

 Results: